Chart Color Schemes

 Oak Flats has a typical household mix, with a higher-than-average median household size

-Family households comprise 74.2% of all households, including 28.5% couples with children, 28.6% couples without children, and 15.0% single parent families.
-Non-family households account for the remaining 25.8%, with lone person households at 23.2% and group households comprising 2.8%.
-The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.
+Family households account for 74.2% of all households, including 28.5% that are couples with children, 28.6% that are couples without children, and 15.0% that are single parent families.
+Non-family households make up the remaining 25.8%, with lone person households at 23.2% and group households comprising 2.8% of the total.
+The median household size is 2.5 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households